 Some of these shapes you’ll naturally be more familiar with than others.

-Note: drawing 3D shapes is hard but something you occasionally have to do!
-There’s no specific
+Note: drawing 3D shapes is hard but something you may be asked to do!

-A quick note on some 3D shapes and there Faces, edges and vertices.
+A quick note on some 3D shapes and their Faces, Edges and Vertices.

 Question 1: On the grid below (or on square paper), draw a cuboid.